|

 "One of the most thrilling blasts of pure cinema I've seen in years...The film is a

-edited tour de force, and the well-deserved winner of this year's Cesar for Best
+stunningly shot and edited tour de force, and the well-deserved winner of this year's Cesar for Best

 Director."